How To Get a Private Investigator License in Utah

 Insurance and Bonding Requirements

-Each applicant is required to have a surety bond in the amount of $10,000.
+Each applicant is required to have a surety bond of $10,000.
 In addition, each applicant must carry at least $500,000 in liability insurance.
 A copy of the surety bond and proof of insurance should be attached to the application.

 Processing Time

 After you apply, a background investigation will be completed.
 Then, your application will be reviewed by the board.
-According to the website, it currently takes about 90 days to process an application.
+According to the website, processing an application currently takes about 90 days.

 Utah Private Investigator Associations